 We were so wrong!
 By any measure, we are firmly in “the digital age”, and yet the pace of its progress has increased tremendously, not slowed down to a self-sufficient rhythm.
 The modern network sketched by Cisco, the leading networking equipment manufacturer, is all that we would have hoped it would be, but so different from what we imagined it would be.

 Three aspects stand out in Cisco’s analysis: increased device diversity (smartphones and tablets, IoT and IIoT devices, etc.), increasingly sharp Internet traffic peaks, and increased intra-network traffic demands.
 Traffic- and data-intensive applications, such as machine learning, find a new business use every day, and that the global business world is as dynamic as it is rich in opportunities.

 Ultimately, the strain of these changes has been put on the lowest-level components of the network – the switching equipment and the cabling.
 Network cabling, in particular, has seen an explosion in complexity, as it interconnects an increasing number of devices and routes an increasing amount of traffic.

 This surge in device number and network demands has meant additional effort for network cabling installers, but a lot of effort – most of it unseen – has also been expended on the engineering front,

 To meet these new demands, the cabling industry has developed and refined advanced paradigms, such as structured cabling and has introduced and maintained standards for cable installation to answer traffic growth and new networking standards such as Power over Ethernet (802.3af).
-Businesses owners, in turn, have moved to take advantage of these developments.
+Business owners, in turn, have moved to take advantage of these developments.

 New businesses have been in the privileged position of being able to start from scratch and proactively ensure high-quality network cabling installation.
 Things are more complicated for existing businesses, which often cannot afford the time (even if they can afford the cost) of a complete cabling overhaul.
 Network cabling companies have come to their aid through gradual transitioning options and complexity management services such as cable tidying.

 Why has network cabling turned out to be such a critical component in today’s business landscape?
 Fundamentally, the performance that your network cabling supports is the maximum performance that your network can deliver.
 Once you hit its limit, upgrading equipment will no longer provide any improvement in performance or maintenance time.

-Furthermore, unlike replacing or upgrading network equipment, performing a significant upgrade on the cabling infrastructure is neither a localized operation, nor something that can always be done without significant downtime.
+Furthermore, unlike replacing or upgrading network equipment, performing a significant upgrade on the cabling infrastructure is neither a localized operation nor something that can always be done without significant downtime.
 As a consequence, there is a great deal of value in getting cabling infrastructure right the first time; in fact, trying again often costs more than doing it right the first time.

 The cabling infrastructure is the least expensive, but the longest-lived and most difficult to replace a component of your business network.
-Oftentimes, when a company outgrows an office or moves to new premises, the cabling infrastructure they use to send the last email from their old office will be the same one that has been in place when they moved. -Perhaps even more than end-user equipment like wireless endpoints, cabling infrastructure is a strategic infrastructure investment.
+Oftentimes, when a company outgrows an office or moves to new premises, the cabling infrastructure they use to send the last email from their old office will be the same one that has been in place when they moved.
+Perhaps even more than end-user equipment like wireless endpoints, the cabling infrastructure is strategic infrastructure investment.

 There is no shortage of network cabling installers in London, so how do you choose the right partner for this venture – the right network cabling installer?

 Network cabling installation has so many variables that even doing a price assessment all by yourself is difficult.
 Consequently, even if it were a good idea, narrowing down your options based on price alone is time-consuming and very error-prone.
 When it comes to choosing a network cabling installer, fitting into your budget should be viewed as an end goal, not a trait as such.